Refinancing Venezuela’s Debt: Local Legal and Policy Issues

 Given the current size of Venezuela’s economy, aggregate claims against the country are equivalent to several multiples of its gross domestic product (GDP).

 The complexity of a Venezuelan restructuring stems from myriad factors, ranging from the mundane to the philosophical and arcane.
-The complexities inherent to any sovereign debt restructuring are compounded by US sanctions, competing executive and legislative branches of power, and a humanitarian crisis playing out on top of the world’s largest oil reserves.
+The complexities inherent to any sovereign debt restructuring are compounded by US sanctions, the spillover effects of the polarised domestic political dynamics over the country’s institutions, and sensitive humanitarian issues playing out on top of the world’s largest oil reserves.

 Below are thoughts on the legal and policy questions that will arise in a Venezuelan restructuring.

 The Executive branch of the Venezuelan government requires approval from the National Assembly (Venezuela’s legislature) to incur any form of indebtedness.
 Legislative approval is required under the Organic Law on Financial Management of the Public Sector (the Public Finance Law).
 The Venezuelan Constitution requires that an annual indebtedness special draft bill be submitted by the Executive to the National Assembly with the annual draft budget bill.

 The National Assembly grants its approval for the Republic to incur indebtedness by enacting an Annual Indebtedness Law, which specifically (1) approves the maximum indebtedness amount allowed to be incurred by the Republic for the given fiscal year, (2) approves the use of the proceeds raised or borrowed from the financings that may be incurred during the fiscal year, and (3) authorises the stock of treasury bills that may remain outstanding within the fiscal year.